Cultural Critique Spiked with Comedy. Created by Casey Dyson.

 Unannounced, he gained a few paces’ advantage and suddenly turned around, ‘cornering me’ on the sidewalk.
 He had changed the game.

 With a few jab steps I managed to get around him and escape the trap.
-He again outpaced me though and within seconds I was again cornered.
+He outpaced me and within seconds I was again cornered.

-Then again.
-This time the boy’s caretaker had mostly caught up with the combatants whose progress was slowed by repeated cornerings and the ensuing jukeing.
+Soon the boy’s caretaker caught up with the combatants, as our progress was slowed by repeated cornerings and the ensuing juking.
 The caretaker thus became an obstacle, a pillar that cut the sidewalk’s juke space in half.

 This loss might have been a tragedy, might have found me doomed to inevitable capture, but I saw it as a fortunate out.
 I suffer from a short attention span brought on by years of channel surfing, web surfing, and text messaging.
-Thus, after a mere 47 seconds, I had grown quite bored of my partner and allowed him to catch me.
-Still giggling madly, he grabbed handfuls of shorts and t-shirt to demonstrate that he had, in fact, caught me.
+Thus, after a mere 47 seconds, I had grown quite bored of the game and allowed my opponent to catch me.
+Still giggling madly, he grabbed handfuls of my t-shirt to demonstrate that he had, in fact, caught me.
 He’d won.

-That is when my adversary’s evil genius began fully to manifest.
+That is when my adversary’s evil genius became manifest.
 He quickly realized that this ‘win’ might be the ‘end,’ but he was also fully aware that he DID NOT WANT THIS GAME TO END.
-So my 6 year-old evil genius pulled the Evil Genius Special: “I’m going to maintain the exact line of motion/trajectory that got this started in the hopes that nothing else in the world will change, and thus I’ll get to keep having my fun as long as I want.”
-Because of course, things are fun as long as I decide when they end.
+So, this 6 year-old evil genius pulled the Evil Genius Special: “I’m going to maintain the exact line of motion/trajectory that got this started in the hopes that nothing else in the world will change, and thus I’ll get to keep having my fun as long as I want.”
+Things are fun as long as I decide when they end.

 So he let go.
-And simultaneously jumped a few paces ahead of me, urging me to deke my way around him, drawing me out of my recalcitrant posturing.
+And simultaneously jumped a few paces ahead of me, urging me to deke my way around him and drawing me out of my recalcitrant posturing.

 I relented.
 I would have to get around him if I wanted to get home anyway.